temporalio/documentation/docs/workflows.md

 - A single Workflow Type can be instantiated as multiple Workflow Executions.
 - A Workflow Type is scoped by a Task Queue.
-  It is acceptable to have the same Workflow Type name map to different Workflow definitions if they are using completely different Workers.
+  It is acceptable to have the same Workflow Type name map to different Workflow Definitions if they are using completely different Workers.

 <div class="tdiw"><div class="tditw"><p class="tdit">Workflow Type cardinality with Workflow Definitions and Workflow Executions</p></div><div class="tdiiw"><img class="tdi" src="/diagrams/workflow-type-cardinality.svg" alt="Workflow Type cardinality with Workflow Definitions and Workflow Executions" /></div></div>